The CSU Health Network offers a variety of resources, counseling, and support group options for students' mental health and wellbeing.

-This group is mean to be a supportive and open space for individuals to explore their sexual orientation and gender identities with other members of the LGBTQ+ communities.
+This group is meant to be a supportive and open space for individuals to explore their sexual orientation and gender identities with other members of the LGBTQ+ communities.

-We meet weekly via Zoom to offer and receive support while also engaging in a variety of discussions focused on topics including increasing awareness of self, building resilience, and connecting with community.
+We meet weekly to offer and receive support while also engaging in a variety of discussions on topics including increasing awareness of self, building resilience, and connecting with community.

-If you are interested in exploring your identities, need some support, or would just like to meet some awesome new people, give us a call to set up a group screening appointment.
+If you are interested in exploring your identities and need some support, give us a call to set up a group screening appointment.
 This group is open to new members throughout the semester.

 Transgender & Gender Fluid Support Group